3 Important Retail Trends We Learned at the NEXT Conference

 Christi Olson, a Search Evangelist for Bing at Microsoft, emphasized the paramount importance of search in digital marketing strategy.
 Search is often the first impression that a shopper may have of your brand and what you have to offer.
 According to Olson, 50% of purchases start on a search engine.

-While Olson said there was no predictive path to purchase after a shopper has tapped into a search engine, she advised to keep all search terms in mind—brand terms, non-brand terms, everything.
+While Olson said there was no predictive path to purchase after a shopper has tapped into a search engine, she advised keeping all search terms in mind—brand terms, non-brand terms, everything.
 You never know which one will meet your customers at the right point.

 Your shoppers use smartphones for just about everything, both online and in-store.
 Their functions run the gamut: